 Kagbeni village in the lower Mustang sits atop a cliff and offers mesmerizing views of Mt.
 Dhaulagiri.
 You will find ancient brick-laden settlements and even a monastery.
 After arriving at your tea house, enjoy some local drinks and food.
 Apple products are most popular in the area because the weather is apt for apple farming.

 Overnight stay at a tea house in Kagbeni.

-After having a scrumptious breakfast head towards Chele which is the gateway to the restricted area of Upper Mustang.
+After having a delicious breakfast, head towards Chele, which is the gateway to the restricted area of Upper Mustang.
 Get the Restricted Area Permit ready to be shown at the checkpoint.
-You will continue walking along the banks of the Kali Gandaki river where you might be lucky to find rare fossilized Shaligram.
+You will continue walking along the banks of the Kali Gandaki river, where you might be lucky to find rare fossilized Shaligram.
 Along the way, Nilgiri mountain will be on full display.

 Continue your trek to the Tangbe village and then to Chhusang village.
 There you will spot Mani walls and chortens along the way.
 Crossing a bridge over the Kaligandaki River, you spot 16 caves above a tunnel, reflecting the age-old settlements in this rural area.
 Continue a steep trek to the Tibetan Buddhist village of Chele, parched above a hill.

 After breakfast, we begin our trek uphill.
 It will be a tough trek to Ghiling.
 On the side of a cliff, take sideways than upwards, then trudge into the village of Samar.
 Crossing the Taklam La pass (3,624m/11889ft), continue to the Dajori La pass (3,735m/12,253ft).
 You will be amazed by the Ramchung and Chugsi prehistoric caves along the way.